Can CCS Escape from its Fossil Fuel Industry Roots?

 The strongest argument against CCS is that it has been used as a delay tactic by the fossil fuel industry.
 "CCS-ready" coal-fired power plants have been built under the pretense that they would eventually be emission-free, which never happened, and was never realistic.
 The majority of CCS projects today are directly connected to fossil fuel production.

 But there are important arguments favoring CCS that cannot be easily dismissed.
-Some industrial processes involve unavoidable carbon dioxide emissions without any plausible alternatives available any time soon.
+Some industrial processes involve unavoidable carbon dioxide emissions without any plausible alternatives available anytime soon.
 The most notable is the production of cement, which I covered in a previous newsletter.

 The other argument that is hard to dismiss is that there may be a need for carbon dioxide removal technologies in the future.
 BECCS and DAC each come with different but substantial challenges, but most people agree these technologies should at least be researched and developed.
 Whether they should be deployed at scale yet is, however, more controversial.